Project Development Blog

 Next, I experimented with turning all the knobs to their maximum, while adjusting the distance to “far” as follows.

-Obviously, this sounds really distant and far away, giving the impression that the source really further from the microphone in a large open space.
+Obviously, this sounds really distant and far away, giving the impression that the source is far way from the microphone, in a large open space.

 Afterwards, I then experimented with adjusting the distance, and also the dry/wet and space to produce this end result.
-Before doing that, I try to adjust the pitch of my vocal to the key of my track (D), using a tuner.
+Before doing that, I tried to adjust the pitch of the vocal to the key of my track (D), using a tuner.

 The vocals can be heard more clearly than the previous trial, but I feel that there the reverb is still too high and creates a sense of dissonance, which I do not want in this instance, given that this vocal serves as a hook for my track, and is intended to be mimicking real-life acoustic effects, while being easy to interpret.